 A response to 9/11: Prayers of anguish and words of solace from the world's religious traditions.

-|Laments and mourning
+|Laments of mourning and affliction

 |Rest for the dead and the suffering

 Blessed are those who mourn; they shall be comforted.

 The Lord is my shepherd: I shall not want.